 Although Suboxone is intended to help addicts overcome opioid withdrawal, it nonetheless possesses its own risks for abuse and addiction.
 Keep in mind, it is still a partial opiate agonist, meaning it interacts with opioid receptors in the brain similar to any other narcotic.
 It is a Schedule III Controlled Substance—in the same category as codeine, ketamine, and anabolic steroids—meaning it may lead to moderate or low physical dependence or high psychological dependence.

-Data also indicates that the increasing availability of the drug led to higher cases of abuse.
-Emergency room visits related to its abuse increased by 255 percent in just a four-year span.
+Data also indicates that the increasing availability of Suboxone led to higher cases of abuse.
+Emergency room visits related to Suboxone abuse increased by 255 percent in just a four-year span.
 Intentional abuse of the drug accounts for more than half of all emergency room visits.

 Signs of Suboxone Abuse